elizavetasemenova/PriorCVAE/README.md

 ```

 ## Google Colab
-A [runnable demo](https://colab.research.google.com/drive/1yY6voFH0UdL2uZwDqGJWqS3tHQpB8212?usp=sharing) of the one-dimesiontal GP example comparing PriorVAE, PriorCVAE and GP inference is available on Colab.
-Make sure to follow the keep `trained_models` and `mcmc` folders in the root directory; `trained_models` contains pretrained neural networks (VAEs), and `mcmc` contains MCMC fits of models which are hard to run.
+A [runnable demo](https://colab.research.google.com/drive/1yY6voFH0UdL2uZwDqGJWqS3tHQpB8212?usp=sharing) of the one-dimesiontal GP example comparing PriorVAE, PriorCVAE and GP inference with MCMC is available on Colab.
+Make sure to keep `trained_models` and `mcmc` folders in the root directory; `trained_models` contains pretrained neural networks (VAEs), and `mcmc` contains MCMC fits of models which are hard to run.